A Survey of Behavior Foundation Model: Next-Generation Whole-Body Control System of Humanoid Robots: Introduction

-In this paper, we extend the definition of BFMs as a specialized class of foundation models \cite{bommasani2021opportunities} designed to control agent behaviors in dynamical environments.
-Rooted in the principles of general foundation models (\textit{e.g.}, GPT-4 \cite{achiam2023gpt}, CLIP \cite{radford2021learning}, and SAM \cite{kirillov2023segment}) that leverage broad, self-supervised pre-training on large-scale static data, BFMs are often trained on extensive behavior data (\textit{e.g.}, trajectories, human demonstrations, or agent-environment interactions), encoding a comprehensive spectrum of behaviors rather than specializing narrowly in single-task scenarios.
+In this paper, we extend the definition of BFMs as a specialized class of foundation models \cite{bommasani2021opportunities} designed to control agent behaviors in dynamic environments.
+As illustrated in Fig.~\ref{fig:bfm preface}, rooted in the principles of general foundation models (\textit{e.g.}, GPT-4 \cite{achiam2023gpt}, CLIP \cite{radford2021learning}, and SAM \cite{kirillov2023segment}) that leverage broad, self-supervised pre-training on large-scale static data, BFMs are often trained on extensive behavior data (\textit{e.g.}, human demonstrations, or agent-environment interactions), encoding a comprehensive spectrum of behaviors rather than specializing narrowly in single-task scenarios.
 This property ensures that the model can readily generalize across different tasks, contexts, or environments, demonstrating versatile and adaptive behavior generation capabilities.
 Recent advancements in vision-language-action (VLA) models \cite{radford2021learning,zitkovich2023rt,kim2024openvla,wen2025tinyvla} have focused on integrating vision, language, and action to handle multi-modal tasks, excelling in dynamic settings where they generate context-aware responses based on visual and linguistic inputs.
 In contrast, BFMs are primarily designed for directly controlling agent behaviors such as locomotion, manipulation, and interaction.
-Moreover, most existing VLA models apply to relatively stable platforms like mechanical arms or wheeled humanoid robots \cite{zambella2019dynamic}, while BFMs are developed toward handling the sophisticated WBC of literally humanoid robots.
+Moreover, most existing VLA models are applicable to relatively stable platforms, such as mechanical arms or wheeled humanoid robots \cite{zambella2019dynamic}, whereas BFMs are designed to handle the sophisticated WBC of full-size humanoid robots.